Who may apply?

 Is in possession of sickness insurance which covers himself and his dependents in respect of all risks across the whole of the EU normally covered for Maltese nationals.
 In the eventuality that the applicant is not in a position to transpose EU health rights or rights under a Reciprocal Agreement that Malta is a signatory to, the health insurance cover must be procured by a company licensed in Malta or by an international reputable health insurance company and a certified copy of the insurance policy needs to be submitted together with the application documentation.

 Is not domiciled in Malta and does not intend to establish his domicile in Malta within five years from the date of application.

 Is a fit and proper person.
-The individual is required to submit an updated police conduct certificate (accompanied with the Apostille Certificate as indicated below) accompanied by a sworn declaration before a Commissioner for Oaths in Malta confirming whether the individual was not found guilty of any civil or criminal convictions, as well as providing a confirmation of any civil or criminal ongoing proceedings.
+The individual is required to submit an updated police conduct certificate (accompanied with the Apostille Certificate as indicated below) accompanied by a sworn declaration before a Commissioner for Oaths in Malta confirming whether the individual was not found guilty of any civil or criminal convictions as well as providing a confirmation of any civil or criminal ongoing proceedings.
 If the individual was found guilty, details of such convictions need to be provided in a separate declaration signed in original by the respective individual.
 The Commissioner reserves the right to make further questions for the purposes of this requirement.

 Has applied for a Registration Certificate in Malta in terms of the Free Movement of European Union Nationals and their Family Members Order (S.L.
-460.17) and a copy of the acknowledgment or Residence Card/Document is to be submitted with the application.
+460.17) and a copy of the acknowledgement or Residence Card/Document is to be submitted with the application.